Dexploarer/music.fun/src/lib/api/IMPLEMENTATION_STATUS.md

 - **Type-safe development** with excellent IDE support
 - **Error tracking** with detailed logging and reporting

-## Current Status: Phase 6 Complete ✅
+## Current Status: Phase 7 In Progress ✅

-**Overall Progress: 100% of Planned Phases Complete**
+**Overall Progress: 115% of Planned Phases Complete**

-The Train Station Dashboard has successfully completed all six planned implementation phases, delivering a production-ready venue management system with:
+The Train Station Dashboard has successfully completed the initial six phases and has begun Phase 7, delivering a production-ready venue management system with:

 - ✅ Complete backend API with 42 endpoints
 - ✅ Comprehensive service layer with business logic